 • Low libido

-With it becoming much more common the further north you go from the equator, it’s clear that natural light – not just sunlight – is a major factor.
-Here in the UK, we all know how the shorter winter days can affect our spirits, let alone those further north with even less natural daylight and colder temperatures during the winter.
+With it becoming much more common the further north you are from the equator, it’s clear that natural light – not just sunlight – is a major factor.
+Here in the UK, we all know how the shorter winter days can affect our spirits, let alone those further north with even less natural daylight and colder temperatures during the Winter.

 It’s well known that natural daylight helps set our Circadian Rhythms – our internal body clock – which controls many of our body functions.
-In other words, when we sleep and when we’re awake, as well as the different processes that take place during these times.
+In other words, when we sleep and when we’re awake, as well as the different processes that take place during these times, particularly eating – not only how much, but what and when as well – and energy levels.

 Interestingly, not only does it affect the amounts of these hormones produced, but also when they’re produced.
 So, they may be produced as the “wrong” time of day or in the “wrong” amounts, whether too much or too little.
 Not surprisingly, this results in the body getting completely out of synch and people finding it difficult to adapt to the shorter winter days.

-Matters can then be made worse by the clocks “falling back” to Winter, which further upsets the Circadian Rhythms further.
+Matters can then be made worse by the clocks “falling back” to Winter, which further upsets the Circadian Rhythms.
 For this reason, it’s not surprising that many people describe the Winter Blues as feeling permanently jetlagged.
-We’ve written about the effects the biannual clock change can have on people before and the post can be found here

-It’s also been suggested that our increasingly indoor lives – even during the Summer (!) – just make matters worse.
-With less and less time being spent outside generally, we’ve lost the habit of being outside and our links to the natural world.
+It’s also been suggested that our increasingly indoor lives – even during Summer (!) – just makes matters worse.
+With less and less time being spent outside generally, we’ve lost the habit of being outside and our links to the natural world, particularly natural daylight.

-Finally, our love of all things technological and emitting blue light – computers, phones, TV’s and more – all disrupt our Circadian Rhythms on an ongoing basis so making matters worse.
-Again, for a reminder why this is, click here
+Finally, our love of all things technological and emitting blue light – computers, phones, TV’s and more – all disrupt our Circadian Rhythms on an ongoing basis, so making matters worse.

 Now the important question, what can be done at home to help?

-Take a Vitamin D supplement during the Winter months.
-Not only will it help prevent the Winter Blues but is crucial for an efficient Immune System.
+Take a good quality Vitamin D supplement during the Winter months.
+Not only will it help alleviate / prevent the Winter Blues, but is crucial for an efficiently functioning Immune System.
 And here’s a supplement related to Vitamin D that’s easy to overlook.
-Cod Liver Oil, which is high in Omega 3 fats and linked to improved mood and brain function.
+Fish Oils, which are high in Omega 3 fats and linked to improved mood and brain function.

 Take regular exercise all year round.
-Again, it has many benefits, particularly that it helps improve the mood – by helping balance Serotonin levels – as well as stimulating body functions, such as detoxing the Immune System.
+Again, it has many benefits, particularly that it helps improve the mood – by helping balance Serotonin levels – as well as stimulating many body functions, such as detoxing the body generally and Immune System in particular.

 It’s easy to forget that slowing down a little during the Winter is quite natural but, as always, it’s a matter of degree.
-Having said that, retreating to the sofa and not venturing outdoors, won’t do you any favours either.
+Having said that, retreating to the sofa with your favourite comfort foods and not venturing outdoors, won’t do you any favours either.
 However much you may not feel like it, remaining active and spending time outside every day, will make all the difference and is the best natural solution to the Winter Blues.

 As always, the choice is yours.